 ISO 27001: even if not strictly related to the Regulation, our company is adopting the ISO 27001 Certification for the management of information security.
 In this respect, our systems have been at the forefront for years, applying advanced data protection technologies.

-As we can see, the introduction of the GDPR doesn't constitute a problem for our customers and for marketers in general, but - in many ways - it clarifies and widens the possibilities related to direct marketing by opening paths (eg possibility for the transfer of data from the internal "contacts") that previously, due to regulatory deficiencies, were not reachable.
+The analysis shows that the GDPR provisions not only do not constitute a problem for our customers and marketers, but - in many points - clarify and expand the possibilities related to direct marketing by opening roads previously, due to regulatory deficiencies, stucked in the gray area.